-- (1) Reflects (a) the reclassification of all outstanding shares of our common stock into an equivalent number of shares of our Class B common stock that was effected on September 21, 2021, (b) the automatic conversion of 70,990,919 shares of our convertible preferred stock outstanding as of June 30, 2021 into an equivalent number of shares of Class B common stock immediately prior to the completion of this offering, (c) the reclassification of our convertible preferred stock warrant liability to additional paid-in capital and the automatic exchange of the convertible preferred stock warrants outstanding as of June 30, 2021 for 1,104,560 shares of our Class B common stock in connection with this offering, (d) the issuance of 747,908 shares of our Class B common stock immediately prior to the completion of this offering upon the exercise of common stock warrants outstanding as of June 30, 2021, with a weighted-average exercise price of \$0.14 per share, and (e) the filing and effectiveness of our amended and restated certificate of incorporation that will be in effect upon the completion of this offering. - (2) Reflects (a) the pro forma items described immediately above and (b) our issuance and sale of shares of our Class A common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) Reflects (a) the automatic conversion of 70,990,919 shares of our convertible preferred stock outstanding as of December 31, 2020 into an equivalent number of shares of Class B common stock immediately prior to the completion of this offering; (b) the reclassification of our convertible preferred stock warrant liability to additional paid-in capital in connection with this offering; (c) the issuance of shares of our Class B common stock immediately prior to the completion of this offering upon the exercise of warrants outstanding as of December 31, 2020 with a weighted-average exercise price of \$ per share; (d) the filing and effectiveness of our amended and restated certificate of incorporation that will be in effect immediately prior to the completion of this offering; and (e) the reclassification of all of our common stock outstanding as of December 31, 2020 into an equivalent number of shares of our Class B common stock. - (2) Reflects (a) the pro forma items described immediately above and (b) our issuance and sale of shares of our Class A common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any proceeds from the sale of shares of our Class A common stock by the selling stockholders in this offering. - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the amount of our pro forma as adjusted cash and cash equivalents, working capital, total assets, and total stockholders' (deficit) equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting estimated underwriting discounts and commissions.
 Each increase (decrease) of 1,000,000 shares in the number of shares of Class A common stock offered by us would increase (decrease) the amount of our pro forma as adjusted cash, working capital, total assets, and total stockholders' (deficit) equity by \$ million, assuming the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions.
 We will not receive any proceeds from the sale of shares of our Class A common stock by the selling stockholders in this offering. - (4) Working capital is defined as current assets less current liabilities.